 “Now what do I do?”

 At work, a job description helps keep you on task for your company.
 But what about a job description for dads?
-At no time do we feel the need for a fathering job description more than when we first become fathers.
+At no time do we feel the need to figure out how to be a dad more than when we first become fathers.

-Our founder, Dr. Ken Canfield, wrote about this in his short book for dads of infants, called Forming a Lifelong Bond—which has recently been updated and made available in e-book form.
+Dr. Ken Canfield wrote about this in his short book for dads of infants, called Forming a Lifelong Bond—which has recently been updated and made available in e-book form.
 You can download it right here.

 His insights are helpful for dads at any age; it’s always good to think through issues, plan a strategy, and begin to put it into place.